xueannafang/hsp_toolkit_solv_pred_v_2.0/README.md

 [y/n]: y
 ```

-Again, *SolvPred* will quickly look at your candidates in case anything is beyong its control.
+Again, *SolvPred* will quickly look at your candidates in case anything is beyond its control.

 If everything goes smoothly, you will see the message below: